Best Los Gatos Wine Tasting Tours

 - Los Gatos Best Things To Do and Map

 - Skyline Drive and Map – Another beautiful Sunday drive is along Skyline Blvd.
 For those who like wineries, Thomas Fogarty Winery and Vineyards, at 19501 Skyline Blvd, 4.5 miles south of Hwy 84 & 2.7 miles north of Page Mill Rd, is especially nice.
+You can also get to it from Hwy 17 by taking Hwy 35 north at the summit.

 - San Jose and Map – Los Gatos is a suburb of San Jose.
 Here are more good things to do nearby in San Jose.